 There seems to be a new internet trend involving parents recording disciplinary actions carried out on their children as they record it.
 I’ve been surfing the net a long time and the one thing I can tell you is that well over half of what you parents are out here recording can land and has landed many of you in jail.
-Examples of this range from parents forcing their children to admit to social medial lies on camera to parents actually recording themselves dishing out physical punishments that sometimes are down right brutal and criminal in nature.
+Examples of this range from parents forcing their children to admit lies they may have told on social media, to parents actually recording themselves dishing out physical punishments that sometimes are downright brutal and criminal in nature.

 Here’s an example: